This submission is currently being researched & evaluated!

 On December 30th, 2006, YouTuber Andrew Struthers uploaded a satirical video titled "Spiders On Drugs," in which a wood spider is given a variety of psychoactive drugs (shown below, left).
 In the first eight years, the videos gained over 36 million views and 34,000 comments.
 On March 10th, 2007, YouTube JCVdude uploaded a video of a giant tarantula resting on his hand (shown below, right).

 On July 7th, 2009, the /r/spiders subreddit was launched for discussions related to arachnids, gaining more than 14,800 subscribers over the next five years.
-On December 28th, 2013, Viner paglo uploaded a video in which he disturbs a mass of daddy long leg spiders, which gathered upwards of 105,000 revines and 93,000 likes in the next six months (shown below).
+On December 28th, 2013, Viner paglo uploaded a video in which he disturbs a mass of daddy long leg spiders, which gathered upwards of 105,000 revines and 93,000 likes in the next six months.
+There is also a related viral video which has been uploaded on May 24, 2012 by Youtuber CcanCcaglar, titled as "Trolling A Spider", which has gathered more than 2 million views (shown below).

 Misunderstood Spider (also known as “Misunderstood House Spider” or “Spiderbro”) is an advice animal image macro series featuring a macro photograph of a jumping spider sitting on a leaf.
 The captions typically take the perspective of a benevolent, anthropomorphic spider that is constantly misunderstood and attacked by humans.